slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 Server username: www-data (33)
 ```

-The first thing I did once I got a shell was check if I could access `user.txt` but the `/home/guly` directory isn't readble by `www-data`.
-Next I grabbed the MySQL credentials from `/var/www/html/index.php`:
+The first thing I do once I have a shell is check if I can access `user.txt` but the `/home/guly` directory isn't readble by `www-data`.
+Next I grab the MySQL credentials from `/var/www/html/index.php`:

 ```
 $servername = "localhost";